-Exploration of the Personal Archive of Hildegard Brenner, Literary Scholar, Cultural Critic and Editor
+Exploration of the Personal Archive of Hildegard Brenner, Literary Scholar, Cultural Historian, and Editor

 The project is dedicated to the intellectual biography of Hildegard Brenner (born in 1927), whose scholarly and journalistic activities played a decisive role in the West German debates over literary and cultural theory in the 1960s and 1970s.
 Brenner, who began her career as a journalist and a non-fiction writer and later became professor of literary studies at the University of Bremen, also published the journal alternative from 1964 to 1982.
 This publication became widely known for its contributions to materialist aesthetics and French structuralism, but it also prominently treated East German and exile literature, as well as the labor movement.